rahulnusiss/ImageMatrixOptimize/source/README.md

-Note: The input argument array is considered as sequence array.

 Brute Force:
+    The input argument array is my sequence array.

     1. Sequence:
         a.
 2D array as vector of vector.